wapcaplet/hot-water-by-sunshine/docs/results.rst

 - **July 21**: Tank went over 131F today.
 If it stays this hot, the backup water heater shouldn't turn on at all.
 We're 100% solar, baby!

+- **July 23**: The afternoon tank reading was 135F today, so any fears I had about inefficiencies preventing temps over 120F were allayed.
+It took the better part of 3 weeks to get here, but I'm finally nearing my target temperature of 140F.

 For a breakdown of how much I spent on all this, see :ref:`cost`.

 .. _AdaFruit: http://www.adafruit.com/